csukuangfj/rfcs/RFC0003-sparse-roadmap/README.md

 where `indices` and `values` are strided arrays satisfying the constraints defined above.

-PyTorch supports uncoalesced sparse arrays that means there may exists columns of `indices` that are equal, that is, the equation
+PyTorch supports uncoalesced sparse arrays that means there may exist columns of `indices` that are equal, that is, the equation
 ```python
 A.indices[:, n] == Is